0

 The Reno, Moss Side’s legendary late-night soul and funk club, was demolished in 1987.
-The year before, Manchester City Council had declared the building that housed the venue as unsafe, and, along with its sister club (The Nile), it was demolished.
-The late-night drinking den, situated near the corner of Princess Road and Moss Lane East, no longer existed.
+A year earlier, Manchester City Council had declared the building unsafe, sealing the fate of both The Reno and its sister venue, The Nile.
+By 1987, the iconic late-night drinking spot at the corner of Princess Road and Moss Lane East was gone — taking with it a piece of the city’s cultural soul.

 Mixed Race Communities